JohnyGall/comp20TemplatingDemo/README.md

 # Comp 20 Templating Demo
 A quick demo of Pug (formally Jade) templating for Comp 20 at Tufts.
-This is a mock superhero card game, where users can view cards for heroes.
+This is a mock superhero card game, where users can view cards for super heroes.

-try visiting localhost:5000/?=Batman

 ## Running the Demo